intuitivecomputing/ur5_with_robotiq_gripper/README.md

 __Usage with the hardware__

+This package communicates with Robotiq 140 gripper using the [robotiq_action_server](https://github.com/ros-industrial/robotiq/tree/kinetic-devel/robotiq_2f_gripper_action_server) through Modbus RTU protocol, so the first step to do is to connect

 To bring up the whole arm configuration with all drivers, you can use the following command:

 ```roslaunch icl_ur5_setup_bringup ur5_gripper.launch```